JustZion/React-js-with-material-UI/react with materialize/README.md

-# Starter Project for this project
+# Starter Info for this WebApp project

-Download the code & run **npm install** to install dependencies before starting the app.
+> Download the code & run **npm install** to install dependencies before starting the app.

-You'll also need to install Material UI as a dependency.
+> You'll also need to install Material UI as a dependency.
 To do this run **npm install @material-ui/core**

+Hosted on netlify at [matrec.netlify.app] (https://www.matrec.netlify.app)

 ### Thank you